 Author Stephen Chbosky

 Imaginary Friend is a horror novel with elements of the supernatural and religious ideology.
 Actually, I was pretty surprised with how religious it got.
-We’ll get into that shortly.
+We’ll get into that shortly deeper into the summary.

 The book opens with a young boy, David, who can see monsters that no one else can see.
 He’s drawn away from his home by the voice of a hissing lady.
 He goes missing and is left unfound for decades.